anomaly/lab-python-server/README.md

 ## Using this template

-All `docker-compose` files depend on the following environment variables, which can be set by either exporting them before you run the commands or by declaring them in your `.env` file.
+All `docker compose` files depend on the following environment variables, which can be set by either exporting them before you run the commands or by declaring them in your `.env` file.

 - `PROJ_NAME` is a prefix that is used to label resources, object stores
 - `PROJ_FQDN` is the domain name of the application, this can be set